 CU: Slide clamp being briefly removed and then placed back on.

-After connecting and checking all tubing connections, the vials are hooked into the system.
+After connecting and checking all other tubing connections, the vials are hooked into the system.
 The system is subsequently loaded onto the aircraft.

 LAB MEDIA: hooking in vials 2.jpg